xcube-dev/xcube-stac/README.md

 [STAC item's JSON](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md)
 and is specified by the segment of the URL that follows the catalog's URL.
-The optional keyword argument `data_type` can be set to `dataset` and `mldataset`, which returns a `xr.Dataset` and a [xcube multi-resoltuion dataset](https://xcube.readthedocs.io/en/latest/mldatasets.html), respectively.
+The optional keyword argument `data_type` can be set to `dataset` and `mldataset`, which returns a `xr.Dataset` and a [xcube multi-resolution dataset](https://xcube.readthedocs.io/en/latest/mldatasets.html), respectively.
 Note that in the above example, if `data_type` is not assigned, a `xarray.Dataset` will be returned.